department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi.md

 ## What if I need help with my claim?

-If you have questions about Service-Disabled Veterans Insurance or a VA life insurance policy that starts with a V, RH, J, RS, K, or W, you can call the VA Life Insurance Center at <a href="tel:+18006698477">800-669-8477</a>, from 8:30 a.m. to 6:00 p.m.
+If you have questions about Service-Disabled Veterans Insurance or a VA life insurance policy that starts with a V, RH, J, RS, K, or W, you can call the VA Life Insurance Center at <a href="tel:+18006698477">800-669-8477</a>.
+We're here from 8:30 a.m. to 6:00 p.m.
 ET.

 -------------